Management Accounting PG (6253.5)

 Horngren, C., Datar, S., Rajan, M., Wynder, M., Maguire, W., and Tan, R., (2018), Cost Accounting, A Managerial Emphasis, 3rd edition, Pearson Australia.

-In addition to the textbook, students have to consult researched-based readings relevant to various topics in the unit.
-Recommended readings are accessible through the UCLearn (Canvas) site of the unit.
+In addition to the textbook, students will be required to consult researched-based readings relevant to various topics in the unit.

 Submission of assessment items